St. Jude Nursery & Primary Day & Boarding School in Kikondo-Kyotera, Uganda

 St. Jude Nursery & Primary Day and Boarding School Kikondo-Kyotera/Masaka, Uganda

-Since our Tanzania/Uganda trip in November 2022, we have been supporting the St. Jude Nusery & Primary Day and Boarding School in Kikondo-Kyotera about 30 km southwest of Masaka/Uganda.
-The school was founded in 2019 by Jude Kayiwa to provide then planned 118 children from poor families, who usually cannot pay school fees or can hardly pay them, with the opportunity to get a proper school education.
-The school has defined as its goal to educate young citizens with proper social behaviour equipped with knowledge, skills and value convictions for a sustainable life.
+Since our trip to Tanzania/Uganda in November 2022, we have been supporting the St. Jude Nursery & Primary Day and Boarding School in Kikondo-Kyotera, approx. 30 km southwest of Masaka/Uganda.
+The school was founded in 2019 by Jude Kayiwa to give 118 children from poor families, who are usually unable to pay school fees, the opportunity to receive a proper education.
+The school has defined as its goal to educate young citizens with proper social behavior equipped with knowledge, skills and values for a sustainable life.
 Its vision is holistic education for sustainable development.
-In the 4 years since its inception, the number of students has grown to over 400, of whom about 120 live at the school as boarders during school hours.
-During our visit in Nobember 2022, we took the children into our/their hearts as much as they did us.
+In the 4 years since its inception, the number of students has grown to over 400, of which about 120 live in the school as boarders during school hours.
+During our visit in November 2022, we took the children into our hearts as much as they took us into theirs.
 As a sign of a planned long-term partnership, we planted an avocado tree on the school grounds.
-However, we have also seen that there is much to be done to the very meagre facilities of the school.
-One of the first tasks to be tackled will be to ensure that the school has a clean drinking water source.
-Until now, the school children have not been fetching clean water in jerry cans from a water point a few hundred metres away from the school.
-As a start of our cooperation, we have financed the purchase of school desks, uniforms, backpacks as well as books and grinding equipment for the children at the beginning of the new school year 2023.
+However, we also saw that there is a lot to be done to the school's very sparse facilities.
+One of the first tasks to be tackled was to ensure that the school has a clean source of drinking water.
+Until now, the schoolchildren have been fetching unclean water in jerry cans from a water point a few hundred meters away from the school.
+In the fall of 2023, the time had come.
+Together with the Solidarity & Justice Foundation from Eberdingen, the school was able to build its own drinking water well on the school grounds, which produces up to 5,000 liters of clean drinking water per day.
+Together with a 10,000-liter cistern, in which water that is not needed during the day is stored as a reserve, the school's water requirements are covered.
+Families living in the surrounding area can draw surplus water from the well system at a tapping point installed outside the school grounds.
+In February 2024, the well system was officially handed over to the school in our presence.